-The time required to initially generate SSH keys varies depending on the configuration and can be from a under a minute to several minutes.
+The time required to initially generate SSH keys varies depending on the configuration and can be from under a minute to several minutes.

-Generating a DSA or RSA Key Pair
+Generating an RSA Key Pair

 A command to generate a host key pair places the key pair in flash memory and enables SSH on the ICX device, if it is not already enabled.